Big tech lifts equities as Biden rebuilding plan in focus

 The relentless rise of U.S. bond yields, with 10-year yields on course for their biggest quarterly rise since the fourth quarter of 2016, earlier weighed on sentiment even as Chinese data suggested a solid global economic recovery.

-Big tech surged on Wall Street, with Apple Inc, Microsoft Corp, Amazon.com Inc, Tesla Inc and Facebook Inc pushing the benchmark S&P 500 to a fresh peak and lifting the Nasdaq 2% higher at one point.
+Big tech surged on Wall Street, with Apple Inc, Microsoft Corp, Tesla Inc, Amazon.com Inc and Facebook Inc pushing the benchmark S&P 500 to a fresh peak and lifting the Nasdaq 2% higher at one point.

 In Europe, shares closed slightly lower.
 The regional STOXX 600 index fell 0.2%, but posted its second straight month of gains and best since April 2020.
 Britain’s blue-chip FTSE 100 index fell 0.9% as online food delivery firm Deliveroo fell 30% on its first day of trading.